rescript-lang/rescript-compiler/CONTRIBUTING.md

 ## Setup

-> Most of our contributors are working Apple machines, so all our instructions are currently MacOS / Linux centric.
+> Most of our contributors are working on Apple machines, so all our instructions are currently MacOS / Linux centric.
 Contributions for Windows development welcome!

 - [NodeJS v16](https://nodejs.org/)
 - C compiler toolchain (usually installed with `xcode` on Mac)